CarloShadow/PodiumWebTest/Web Automation/README.md

 "Core" package.
 Just replace the path that's already inside the "driverFilePath" variable.

-2) Also on "BaseTest.java" class, change the browser value of the "driverName" variable, it's on line 26 (Choose between, "chrome", "edge", "gecko" and "safari").
+2) Also on "BaseTest.java" class, change the browser name of the "driverName" variable, it's on line 26 (Choose between, "chrome", "edge", "gecko" and "safari").

 3) To finish, also on "Core" package, on "Properties.java" class, select the name of